Frankothe196/react-popup-with-cookies/README.md

 >npm i universal-cookie

 ## use a **CDN**
-you can also just add the cdn into your html script file.
-But thats probably terrible practice.
-Its also not as straight forward.
+you can also just add the script via cdn into your html file.
+But thats probably not best practice.
 >`<script crossorigin src="https://unpkg.com/universal-cookie@3/umd/universalCookie.min.js"></script>`

 Code is pretty straight forward.
 It also offers loads of options to set up cookies.